orkhanahmadov/orkhanahmadov.github.io/_posts/2020-01-07-vuejs-v-model-binding-on-custom-components.md

 ```

 In this example when `v-model` added to `<input-element>` component,
-it will automatically send values as `typed` property and accept updated values from `changed` event.
+it will automatically send values as `typed` property and will expect updated values from `changed` event.

 ### Usage tips